hitchdev/hitchstory/docs/src/index.md

 {{{{ intro.txt }}}}

 Type-safe [StrictYAML](why/strictyaml) integration tests run from pytest.
+They can:

 ## Rewrite themselves from program output